A happy employee is more productive and works with others better.

 Make sure there are drinks, and lots of ’em!

 And I don’t mean just alcohol.

-Some may be designated drivers, other may not be interested in alcohol at all.
+Some may be designated drivers, others may not be interested in alcohol at all.

-Champagne, wine, beer, and other simple alcoholic beverages helps employees loosen up and bond.
+On the flip side, champagne, wine, beer, and other simple alcoholic beverages help employees loosen up and bond.

-A study by the University of Pittsburgh found that moderate amounts of alcohol improves social bonding and relieves negative feelings like anxiety.
+A study by the University of Pittsburgh found that moderate amounts of alcohol improve social bonding and relieve negative feelings like anxiety.